Here's a cheat sheet for the U.S. midterms

 What about the Russia probe?

-If the Democrats took the House and the Senate, they'd have the instruments of investigatory power smack-dab in the middle of an ongoing probe into Russian meddling in the 2016 presidential election.
+If the Democrats took the House, the Senate, or both, they'd have the instruments of investigatory power smack-dab in the middle of an ongoing probe into Russian meddling in the 2016 presidential election.

 "As part of agenda control, investigations are determined by the parties that control the chambers," Fowler said.
 "But if the Republicans lose one or both chambers, those investigations will become much more aggressive — because it will be Democrats looking to damage President Trump before the 2020 presidential election."